patrovite/Course_Generator/README.md

 Course Generator is a software which can estimate your time in road running races, trails, ultra trails or treks.

-STATUS : Version 4.0.0 alpha 13 - Usable but not all the features has been rewritten from the C# version.
+## Status : Version 4.0.0 beta 1
+All features for this version has been implemented.
+The documentation is missing and some controls must be done in the translation.

+## History
 I created Course Generator in 2008 for my first 100 km ultra trail.
 Since then, I added a lot of features and it has been used by a lot of french ultra-runner.
 Up to the version 3.88 it has been written in C# and now java is used in order to be cross platform (Windows, Mac OS and Linux) and multilingual.

 Course Generator is free (donation are welcome ;) ) and open source under GPL V3.